-The Mayor has considered the Section 71 report for the month of January 2022, and the performance of the Municipality against its budget is in line with the adopted budget that was approved by Council in May 2021.
+The Mayor has considered the Section 71 report for the month of February 2022, and the performance of the Municipality against its budget is in line with the adjusted budget that was approved by Council in February 2022.
 A detail of all the points highlighted by the Mayor is included in the report.